centreon/centreon-documentation/en/administration/secure-platform.md

 4. Creation of a private key for the certificate authority's certificate

 First, create a private key for this authority.
-We add the -des3 option to include a password.
+We add the -aes256 option to encrypt the output key and include a password.
 This password will be requested each time this key is used.
 ```text
 openssl genrsa -des3 2048 > ca_demo.key
 ```